aragon/sdk/javascript/modules/client/README.md

 const client = new ClientErc20(context);

 const actions: DaoAction[] = [
-  // See action builders below
+  // See the "Action encoders" section below
   { to: "0x1234...", value: BigInt(100), data: new Uint8Array([1, 2, 3, 4]) },
 ];
 const proposalCreationParams: ICreateProposalParams = {